 Ibrahim Ismail ibni al-Marhum Sultan Iskandar, Tuanku (b.
 Nov.
 22, 1958, Johor Bahru, Malaya [now in Malaysia]), regent (1984-89) and sultan (2010- ) of Johor; son of Tuanku Mahmud Iskandar ibni al-Marhum Sultan Ismail.

 Ibrahimi, Ahmed Taleb, Arabic Ahmad Talib al-Ibrahimi (b.
 Jan.
 5, 1932, Sétif, Algeria), Algerian politician.
-He was education minister in 1965 and then a presidential adviser in the 1970s before becoming foreign minister (1982-88).
+He was minister of education (1965-70) and information and culture (1970-77) and then a presidential adviser before becoming foreign minister (1982-88).
 Moderate and Islamist-minded, he was widely respected by Islamists as the son of Bachir Ibrahimi who founded the Muslim Scholars Association between 1932 and 1964 to promote moderate political Islam and the Arabic language.
 As presidential candidate in 1999, he favoured dialogue with the Islamic Salvation Front (FIS), pledging an amnesty for jailed FIS members if he won the presidency.

 Ibrahimovic, Hajrudin (b.
 April 15, 1957), acting premier of Sarajevo canton (2008-09).